FarronF/limerick-council-meetings/meetings/2025/06/10-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 13th May 2025.md

 to implement.

-**10.**

-**Notice of Motion submitted by Councillor A. Teskey**

-**I will move at the next Meeting given the fact the Council has honoured its obligations**

-**with the Department of Social Protection in its two year contract at Bank of Ireland,**

-**this premises be offered now for use in the provision of Library Services in Askeaton.**
+**10.Notice of Motion submitted by Councillor A. TeskeyI will move at the next Meeting given the fact the Council has honoured its obligationswith the Department of Social Protection in its two year contract at Bank of Ireland,this premises be offered now for use in the provision of Library Services in Askeaton.**

 The Motion was proposed by Councillor Teskey, seconded by Councillor Keary and